jethornton/flexgui/docs_flex/source/jog.rst

 Jogging requires a `Jog Velocity Slider` and `Jog Mode Selector`.
 If either is not found, Jogging will be disabled.

-Jogging increments are from the ini entry `INCREMENTS` in the [DISPLAY] section.
+Jogging increments are set the ini entry [FLEXGUI] JOG_INCREMENTS section.
 See :ref:`Jog Settings <jog-settings>` for more information.

 .. csv-table:: **Required Jog Widgets**